jatupan1989/boomjum1989/Adblock-Plus-memory-consumption.md

 Tests for screenshots above was Chromium 34 on Linux 64-bit.

 Implementation ([abp-hide-filters.js](/gorhill/httpswitchboard/blob/master/js/abp-hide-filters.js) and [contentscript-elemhide.js](/gorhill/httpswitchboard/blob/master/js/contentscript-elemhide.js)) is rather modular, it doesn't really depend on anything else in HTTPSB except for the utility to extract domain name from a URL, which should be easy enough to replace.

+***
+***

+**19 May 2014 @ 20h00 EDT:** I've just seen [a comment by Wladimir Palant](https://adblockplus.org/blog/on-the-adblock-plus-memory-consumption#c005360) ([another one here](https://bugzilla.mozilla.org/show_bug.cgi?id=988266#c39)) regarding this post.
+I quote (my emphasis):

+> Reply from Wladimir Palant:
+>
+> It’s because roughly **60% of the filters currently in EasyList are meant to apply on all webpages so this kind of filtering wouldn’t help much**.
+Of course one could go there and implement an intentionally broken approach in order to claim that the performance is great if “87% of the filters” work.
+Fact is, with this implementation only the most simple filters are supported and even that support is very incomplete for pages that change dynamically.

+Unfortunately, I can tell he didn't look at the implementation, because the "kind of filtering" I implemented in this proof of concept was **exactly for those 60% generic cosmetic filters which are meant to apply on every webpages**.

+> Note that **the memory issue this is trying to solve** isn’t very significant – except on very few webpages.

+The idea was less about solving a "memory issue", and more about avoiding to abuse the browser by having 20,000 CSS rules indiscriminately injected on every page and frames within that page.

+> Of course one could go there and implement an intentionally broken approach in order to claim that the performance is great if “87% of the filters” work.

+I don't know what to make of "**intentionally** broken approach" comment.
+It doesn't sound like a nice thing to say.
+I would like to know **specifically** what is broken.
+Being specific is helpful to users too.

+(By the way, [coverage was extended to 99% today](/gorhill/httpswitchboard/commit/83e213c8f31c192c12661c88c88afe1cd7ac4e45), **and** [it also works for pages which change dynamically](/gorhill/httpswitchboard/commit/fded0434be226120051ddde1d6b702486604b741).)

+**21 May 2014 @ 10h30 EDT:** Due to the lack of response/feedback/specifics from Wladimir Palant on [Bugzilla](https://bugzilla.mozilla.org/show_bug.cgi?id=988266#c39), I can't conclude otherwise than deliberate misrepresentation from his part regarding the work I did.
+Keep in mind this willingness to misrepresent when you consider using Adblock Plus.

+<sub>Edit 2014-05-20 02h00: Commented on the "memory issue this is trying to solve" passage, and "intentionally broken approach".</sub>